ak-mpbf/TASK-5---Machine-Learning/README.md

 # TASK-5 Machine-Learning
-I have implemented the feed-forward neural network which produces an accuracy ~ 50 % after training.
+I have implemented the feed-forward neural network which produces an accuracy ~ 50 % after training with appropriate parameters.

 I have used Google and Chat GPT for reference and learning certain aspects of an ML model.